section-engineering-education/engineering-education/content/articles/how-to-split-a-monolithic-architecture-into-micro-frontends/index.md

 ﻿### Introduction
-Time, effort and complexity are highly considered in developing applications.
-Therefore, a good application development strategy should ensure that the development time is significantly reduced and less effort is involved while keeping the complexity of the application minimal.
+A good application development strategy should ensure that the development time and effort are significantly reduced while keeping the application complexity minimal.

-In the real world, applications tend to grow in size; hence more effort is required, and the complexity of these applications increases.
+In real world, applications tend to grow in size, meaning that more effort is required, and the application coplexity increases.
 Therefore, a well-developed application should be responsive and highly scalable.

-Unlike [monolithic architecture](https://www.mulesoft.com/resources/api/microservices-vs-monolithic), applications have huge components and complex logic.
-Maintaining or upgrading such huge applications is challenging, and also integrating a new team can be a difficult task.
+In [monolithic architecture](https://www.mulesoft.com/resources/api/microservices-vs-monolithic), applications have huge components and complex logic.
+Maintaining or upgrading such applications is challenging, and also integrating a new team can be a difficult task.

-A better solution would be breaking down an application into smaller independent applications known as [micro-frontends](https://single-spa.js.org/docs/microfrontends-concept/).
+A better solution would be breaking down a huge application into smaller independent applications known as [micro-frontends](https://single-spa.js.org/docs/microfrontends-concept/).

-Micro-frontends are easier to manage, scale, and assign to separate teams.
+Micro-frontends are easier to manage, scale, and can be assigned to a separate teams.
 This article introduces the reader to micro-frontends and their advantages compared to monolithic applications.
 We will also use a demo application to illustrate how micro-frontends works.

 ### Prerequisites
 - [Npm](https://docs.npmjs.com/cli/v8/commands/npm-install) packages installed.